Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

 1. Proof-Reader / Editor

-- Writing a LOT of articles.
+- Writing a LOT of blog posts

-- Researching keywords and learning about SEO.
+- Researching keywords and learning about SEO

 - Constantly looking for the next product or angle that will help you make money from your blog

 - Learning the technical skills required for a successful blog – it’s undeniable that the more technically-minded you are, the easier you will find the process.

 Our own article on starting a blog for beginners is a good starting point.
 Then head over to Problogger, a site dedicated to all things blogging.
 Their “31 Days to Build a Better Blog” is one of the most well-respected courses around.
 Find out all the advantages of blogging here.